michelemendel/times.place/blueprint/4_tasks.md

 ## Visitor Page

 - [ ] Create dropdown for list of venues using demo data
-- [ ] Display selected venue details: banner, contacts, description
+- [ ] Display selected venue details: banner, contacts, comment
 - [ ] Implement event list selector (dropdown/tabs) when venue has multiple event lists
 - [ ] Display events from selected event list (or only event list if there's just one)
 - [ ] Display only the time portion from each event (date comes from the event list)